 5. Stanley Hot Springs

-A 3-mile hike through pristine forest leads to one of Idaho’s most remote and beautiful springs.
-Located near the town of Stanley in the Sawtooth Valley.
-Worth the effort for the solitude alone.
+A rewarding hike through pristine forest leads to one of Idaho’s most remote and beautiful springs.
+Located near the town of Stanley in the Sawtooth Valley, this is the kind of soak you earn — and the solitude alone makes every step worth it.

 6. Pine Flats Hot Springs

-Several natural pools along the South Fork Payette River near Lowman.
+Several natural pools strung along the South Fork Payette River near Lowman.
 Easy access from the highway makes these a popular stop for river runners and road trippers.
-Multiple pools at different temperatures.
+The pools vary in temperature, and the riverbank setting is hard to beat on a summer afternoon.

 7. Boat Box Hot Springs

-A unique spring best accessed by floating the Middle Fork Payette River, though a short trail also reaches it.
-The box-shaped rock pool sits right on the riverbank.
-One of Idaho’s most scenic soaks.
+A unique spring best experienced by floating in on the river, though a short trail also reaches it.
+The box-shaped rock pool sits right on the riverbank with views up and down the canyon.
+One of Idaho’s most scenic and memorable soaks.

 8. Sunbeam Hot Springs

-Right off Highway 75 along the Salmon River.
-Hot water seeps directly into the river, creating warm swimming holes.
-The main pool has been reinforced with rocks by visitors over the years.
-Easy stop on the Stanley-to-Salmon drive.
+Right off the highway along the Salmon River, hot water seeps directly into the river and creates warm swimming holes.
+The main pool has been shaped and reinforced by visitors over the years.
+An easy and satisfying stop on the drive between Stanley and Salmon.

 9. Weir Creek Hot Springs

-A short hike off Highway 12 leads to multiple pools in a creek canyon.
-Less crowded than nearby Jerry Johnson.
-The pools are naturally formed in the rock with good temperature variety.
+A short hike off the highway leads to multiple pools in a creek canyon.
+Less crowded than nearby Jerry Johnson, with naturally formed rock pools offering good temperature variety.
+A great option if you want a more secluded soak along the Highway 12 corridor.

 10. Rocky Canyon Hot Springs

-The closest natural hot springs to Boise, about 45 minutes from downtown.
+The closest natural hot springs to Boise.
 A short but steep scramble leads to pools along the South Fork Boise River.
-Popular on weekends but beautiful year-round.
+Popular on weekends but beautiful year-round — and the fact that you can get from downtown to a wild hot spring in under an hour is part of what makes Idaho special.

 11. Loftus Hot Springs

 A hidden gem near the Middle Fork Salmon River.
-Less well-known than Goldbug or Kirkham, which means fewer crowds.
-Natural rock pool in a beautiful canyon setting.
+Less well-known than the marquee springs, which means fewer crowds and more of that backcountry solitude.
+A natural rock pool in a beautiful canyon setting that rewards those who seek it out.

 12. Skinmeyer Hot Springs